gforte/random-lunch/README.md

 # random-lunch
 App for randomising lunch at Transit Restaurant in Berlin

-Transit is a korean restaurant chain in Berlin of small portions of food that you can combine to create your meal.
+Transit is a korean restaurant chain in Berlin that serves small portions of food and you can combine them to create your meal.